-JANUARY Start your day off with a taste of history at the Old Fashioned Sweet Tooth Sugarcane event at the Durst-Taylor Historic House and Gardens, and then help cram the William R. Johnson Coliseum at a Lumberjacks or Ladyjacks basketball game.
+JANUARY Enjoy some family time in the great outdoors at the annual Kid Fish at Lakeside Park, and then help cram the William R. Johnson Coliseum at a Lumberjacks or Ladyjacks basketball game.

 MARCH Nacogdoches really comes alive in the spring.
 Celebrate by perusing the fresh produce and hand-made treats at the Nacogdoches Farmers' Market, and then spend a leisurely afternoon enjoying nature’s beauty along the Azalea Trail.
 Wrap up your perfect Saturday with a wild night at the Nacogdoches Pro Rodeo and Steer Show.

 APRIL There’s a whole lot of beauty to behold around town this month.
 Bring the family for a full morning of fun activities and entertainment at the Farmers’ Market Spring Fling, then pick up a few hard-to-find, “Texas tough” plants at the SFA Spring Garden Gala.
-Peruse the art at Texas National, an annual competition for American artists that is juried by an internationally acclaimed artist or critic.
+Then stroll the brick streets and sip some fine wines at the annual Downtown Wine Swirl.

 JULY Beat the heat by taking in a free movie at the Judy B. McDonald Public Library, then enjoy some live theater at the SFA School of Theatre’s SummerStage Festival.
 Make plans for a long weekend in Nacogdoches and celebrate Independence Day the old-fashioned way at Freedom Fest on July 4th in Festival Park.

 AUGUST Cool off with a dip in the clear, spring-fed pond at Camp Tonkawa Springs, a campground and RV park in Garrison, or beat the heat and sneak a little education into your entertainment by taking the kids to see a special program at the SFA Planetarium.
-If it’s cool tunes you’re after, the PineKnot Music Co-Op puts on a free show at Millard’s Crossing on the last Friday of the month.
+Sample local spirits at these proud, passionate purveyors of adult beverages: Naca Valley Vineyard; Red House Winery; Front Porch Distillery; or Fredonia Brewery.

-SEPTEMBER It’s time for football and at SFA, that means it’s time for tailgating.
+SEPTEMBER It’s time for football, and at SFA that means it’s time for tailgating.
 Students, alumni and fans mingle around the Ag Pond before home games and then cram Homer Bryce Stadium to cheer for the Lumberjacks.
-If you’re looking for a more soothing sound, the Sandyland Bluegrass Reunion features traditional bluegrass and gospel music, or the Sacul Folk Festival offers a full day of family fun you can tap your toes to!
+If you’re looking for a more soothing sound, the Sandyland Bluegrass Reunion features traditional bluegrass and gospel music.

 OCTOBER Fall means family-friendly fun in Nacogdoches.
 Enjoy the carnival rides, games, food and competitions at the Pineywoods Fair, and don’t miss the Ghosts of Millard’s Crossing, an annual event that finds a cast of spirits haunting the historic village, telling stories about their lives and handing out treats.

-NOVEMBER Enjoy a relaxing drive along the Fall Foliage Trail, or experience a night of colorful costumes, food, drink and dancing on the downtown streets at Dia de los Muertos.
-Get in the spirit of the season at Holiday in the Pines, a shopping extravaganza sponsored by Nacogdoches Junior Forum, or at the International Fair Trade Market at Westminster Presbyterian Church and Wassail Fest, where downtown merchants feature their best holiday brew.
+NOVEMBER Enjoy a relaxing drive along the Fall Foliage Trail.
+Get in the spirit of the season at Holiday in the Pines, a shopping extravaganza sponsored by Nacogdoches Junior Forum, the International Fair Trade Market at Westminster Presbyterian Church and Wassail Fest, where downtown merchants feature their best holiday brew.